Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 ## Conclusion

 In summary, this project exemplifies the effective utilisation of Python, SQL and R platforms in managing and analysing healthcare data to derive actionable insights.
-These platforms serve as powerful tools enabling healthcare analysts to adeptly handle extensive datasets and uncover significant patterns crucial for informed decision-making in healthcare management.
+These platforms serve as powerful tools enabling analysts to adeptly handle extensive datasets and uncover significant patterns crucial for informed decision-making in healthcare settings.
 Together, Python, SQL and R constitute an important toolkit for healthcare analytics, with each platform contributing its unique strengths to the data analysis workflow.
-Python manages data preprocessing and modelling tasks, SQL oversees data storage and retrieval from databases, while R conducts advanced statistical analysis and visualisation.
-By harnessing the complementary features of these platforms, healthcare analysts can efficiently extract insights from data, inform evidence-based decision-making and drive continuous improvement in patient care and operational efficiency.
+Python manages data preprocessing and modelling tasks, SQL oversees data storage and retrieval from databases while R conducts advanced statistical analysis and visualisation.
+By harnessing the complementary features of these platforms, analysts can efficiently extract insights from data, inform evidence-based decision-making and drive continuous improvement in patient care and operational efficiency.